ParkPal Case study header - three mobile screens of the app ParkPal

 Moderated user-testing

 Next, we created a high-fidelity prototype and conducted moderated usability testing using the high-fidelity prototype with 5 users.
-I remotely met with 2 people who shared their screens as they performed a series of 5 tasks.

 Key data